prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 **Terminal**
 : A "terminal" is the text-based interface that allows to operate a computer by typing commands into it.
 Most computer users today rely solely on a graphical interface to control their systems.
-Both Mac OS X and Linux though, include a terminal which may make some tasks easier for some users.
+Both macOS and Linux though, include a terminal which may make some tasks easier for some users.